shekharsorot/aks-labs-fork/workshops/advanced-aks/workshop.md

 ---
 published: true # Optional.
 Set to true to publish the workshop (default: false)
 type: workshop # Required.
-title: Advanced AKS and Day 2 Operations # Required.
+title: AKS Deep Dives # Required.
 Full title of the workshop
-short_title: Advanced AKS and Day 2 Operations # Optional.
+short_title: AKS Deep Dives # Optional.
 Short title displayed in the header
 description: This is a workshop for advanced AKS scenarios and day 2 operations # Required.
 level: intermediate # Required.
 Can be 'beginner', 'intermediate' or 'advanced'
 authors: # Required.
 You can add as many authors as needed